Revamping a website and preventing hot-linking

 It’s been a long time coming and at the end of last week I finally got around to revamping my family tree website.
 It used to be static pages that I hand-coded and hadn’t been updated for months.
-I have now converted it to a Wordpress blog (just like this one), which means I can add entries there when I’m researching one branch or other of the family tree.
+I have now converted it to a WordPress blog (just like this one), which means I can add entries there when I’m researching one branch or other of the family tree.

 In addition to re-launching this site, I had to add code on all my sites this morning when I found a Russian site that had basically taken and translated every post on my blog into Russian and was presenting it complete with all my (hotlinked) images and style sheet.
 I have now added code in my sites’ .htaccess file preventing hotlinking of images and my stylesheets from other sites.
 I checked David Airey’s blog post How to stop image hotlinking and bandwidth theft before adding the code.